web-advanced-fall-2016/assignment-2-spec/README.md

 ### Submission Details

 All the submissions must be done through github to our class organization [@web-advanced-fall-2016](https://github.com/web-advanced-fall-2016).
 The assignment will be accommodate and distributed using [GitHub Classroom](https://classroom.github.com/).
 GitHub classroom will automatically create a repository in our organization for each student and will grant the, administrative rights to that repository.
-All students **MUST** visit this url: [Confirmation Link]().
+All students **MUST** visit this url: [Confirmation Link](https://classroom.github.com/assignment-invitations/b8a28fbffea8c86e797dee1654fd8234).
 There you will be asked to accept and confirm the reception of the *Second Assignment* and consequently a repository will be automatically created for you under our oranization.
 The name of your repository will follow the following pattern: `assignment-2-${your GitHub username}`.

 ### Assignment Demo

-Here is a **[demo]()** that meets all the requirements.
+Here is a **[demo](https://github.com/samantehrani/nerdishly-stunning-class)** that meets all the requirements.

 ------

 ## Server Information

 A NodeJS server is setup, deployed and accessible through this static ip address: `8.8.8.8` on port `8080`.
-If you want run the server locally on your personal machine, you will need to clone the server code from the this repository [https://github.com/samantehrani/students-api-server]() and deploy the server on your machine.
-For more information, refer to [Server setup walkthrough]().
+If you want run the server locally on your personal machine, you will need to clone the server code from the this repository [[students-api-endpoints](https://github.com/samantehrani/students-api-endpoints)]([students-api-endpoints](https://github.com/samantehrani/students-api-endpoints)) and deploy the server on your machine.
+For more information, check out [Server setup walkthrough]([students-api-endpoints](https://github.com/samantehrani/students-api-endpoints)).

 ### API Information